This article tells you everything you need to know about creating and customizing layouts, including:

 When creating a new order, your Marketing team may only need to use the ‘PR and Advertising’ and ‘Events’ account codes, while your Sales team may only need to use the ‘Promotions’ account code.
 You can create a separate settings group for each team within your Order layout, and restrict their access to the account codes that are relevant to them.

-In the case of the marketing team, you might also want to set the default account code value to ‘PR and Advertising’ if the team makes most of their orders using that code.
+In the case of the Marketing team, you might also want to set the default account code value to ‘PR and Advertising’ if the team makes most of their orders using that code.
 This means that all new orders they create will default to the ‘PR and Advertising’ account code.
 They could then select the ‘Events’ code which is also available to them.

 Layouts for iCompleatBuy suppliers

 To create orders using iCompleatBuy suppliers, you'll need to create a new layout for each relevant supplier, and then link the supplier to the layout.
 If the settings for each supplier will be identical or similar, it might be quicker to create one iCompleatBuy layout and duplicate it for each supplier.